Skip to main content

 Students often ask:

-At the end of your four undergraduate years (the senior year taking Sloan graduate courses) you will have a Bachelors degree.
-At the end of the fifth year (the second year of Sloan graduate courses and the first year as an enrollee in the Cornell Graduate School) you will have a Master of Health Administration.
+At the end of your four undergraduate years (the senior year taking Sloan graduate courses) you will earn a Bachelors degree.
+At the end of the fifth year (the second year of Sloan graduate courses and the first year as a matriculated student in the Cornell Graduate School) you will earn a Master of Health Administration (MHA) degree.

-You would apply to the Graduate School in your senior year.
-(The application is online and the deadline is April 15th.).
+You would apply to the Graduate School in your junior year.
+(The application is online and the deadline is January 2nd.)
+Please select the term that corresponds to the year you would be a graduate student, e.g. select Fall 2026 if applying as a junior in Spring 2025.

 The MHA portion of the BS/MHA program is accredited by the Committee on Accreditation for Health Management Education (CAHME).
 The Bachelor portion of the BS/MHA program is accredited by the Middle States Commission on Higher Education.